tengfei/en/_posts/2013-02-05-hello-world-goodbye-wordpress.md

 but I am going to disappoint you on this one...
 Wordpress is like an old and nice friend to me, we do have a very good relationship since 2008.
 It's still improving itself and of course, promising, full of add-ons, numerous themes, you can probably find anything you want with it.
-I have gave a shot with minimal theme and caching strategy like W3 super cache, better but still not fast enough.

 However, for me, I only need speed and information deliverable, that's it.
+I have gave a shot to WP with minimal theme and caching strategy like W3 super cache, better but still not fast enough.

 Like what they say,
 > it is the last straw that break the camel's back.